LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/03/leftist-heaps.md

 - We update $Npl$ of the merged root and swap left and right subtrees just below root, if needed, to keep leftist property of merged result.

-Detailed algorithm implemented in C can be checked from maw p.198.
 The following picture shows a good example of `merge` steps.
 Note that the $Npl$ of the node in picture is 1 larger than our's definition.
 The blue curve represents the final swap step.